 We are redesigning our catalogue.
 To take a sneak peek click on the slider to the right, search and order your records and send us some feedback.
 You can also order records as normal via this site below.
 You may need to perform a search again if switching between old and Beta versions of the site.

 The Parish plans date from 1837 onward.
 You will need to know either the contemporary place name or the original Parish name.

 How do I search?

-- Enter a Parish or township name in the search below
+- Enter either the contemporary or Parish place name in the search field and click 'Search'.

-- Enter a plan number from this list of Parish/township plan numbers.
+- To find a plan number, view this list of Parish/township plan numbers.

 Tip!
 Some areas have more than one plan number, so check the list above to hone your search.

 Parish plans (rural) and township plans (town/city) were made to track how Crown land was divided up and whether it was leased, licensed or sold.
 They are also a good place to look to find other records we might have on the same property.

 Parish and township working plans were maintained by regional land offices to record details about the use of Crown land.
 They are copies of ‘record plans’, the formal legal record of Crown land status (whether alienated from the Crown or not), that were maintained centrally in Melbourne.
 Like the record plans, the working plans often provide names of people who purchased or were granted Crown land, as well as details that can assist researchers to locate files relating to particular allotments.
 Working plans may also contain much other information about: leases and licenses to occupy; Crown reservations; changes to road alignments and allotment boundaries; and the sale of land.

 The plans cover all of Victoria, and may record information dating from the earliest European settlement up until the time of scanning (2001 – 2004).